pullannagari/ecs-training-notes/README.md

   2. DELETE /vehicles you can delete the index
 - Components of an index:
   1. aliases - defines the alternate names for the index
   2. mappings - automatically maps the type of the fields
-     a. index can support only ONE type since version 6 /employees/_doc/332 - here _doc is the type
+        1. index can support only ONE type since version 6 /employees/_doc/332 - here _doc is the type
-     b. we can get rid of type since version 7 /employees/332 is valid from version 7
+        2. we can get rid of type since version 7 /employees/332 is valid from version 7
   3. settings - index settings such as shards, replicas etc.